sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - MAY support other algorithms, provided they are at least equally secure as `RS256`.
 - MUST NOT support algorithms that are less secure than `RS256`.

-For assymetric encryption, in particular encryption of content encryption keys,
+For asymmetric encryption, in particular encryption of content encryption keys, implementations:
-implementations:
 - MUST support `RSA-OAEP`.
 - SHOULD support `RSA-OAEP-256`.
 - MAY support other algorithms, provided they are at least equally secure as `RSA-OAEP`.